Jolin Tsai: 2006–2008: Dancing Diva and Agent J

 On February 16, 2006, Tsai signed with EMI.
 On May 5, 2006, Sony released her greatest hits compilation J-Top, which sold over 100,000 copies in Taiwan and became the fifth best-selling album of the year.
 On May 12, 2006, she released her eighth studio album, Dancing Diva, produced by Adia, Peter Lee, Paul Lee, Paula Ma, Yuri Chan, and Stanley Huang.
 The album was based on pop and electronic music.
 It sold over 300,000 copies in Taiwan and over 2.5 million copies across Asia, becoming the top-selling album of 2006 in Taiwan.
-The album was nominated for Best Mandarin Album at the 18th Golden Melody Awards, and Tsai won Best Female Mandarin Singer and Favorite Female Singer/Group, while Adia was nominated for Best Single Producer for the song "Dancing Diva".
+The album was nominated for Best Mandarin Album at the 18th Golden Melody Awards, and Tsai won Best Mandarin Female Singer and Favorite Female Singer/Group, while Adia was nominated for Best Single Producer for the song "Dancing Diva".

 On September 15, 2006, she launched her second concert tour, the Dancing Forever World Tour, with its first show held at the Hong Kong Coliseum.
 The tour lasted two and a half years, visiting 20 cities worldwide with a total of 28 shows, drawing approximately 500,000 attendees and earning around NT$1 billion at the box office.
 On September 29, 2006, she released the compilation Dancing Forever, which included the song "Marry Me Today", winner of Song of the Year at the 18th Golden Melody Awards.
 On February 17, 2007, Tsai performed "Marry Me Today" with David Tao on CCTV New Year's Gala.
 On June 8, 2007, she released her live video album and documentary If You Think You Can, You Can!, which sold over 120,000 copies in Taiwan.

 On September 21, 2007, Tsai released her ninth studio album, Agent J, with producers including Lars Quang, Nik Quang, RnG, Adia, Peter Lee, Michael Lin, Paula Ma, and Jamie Hsueh.
 The album was released alongside the film of the same name, directed by Jeff Chang, Marlboro Lai, and Kuang Sheng, and starring Kim Jae-won, Stephen Fung, and Carl Ng.
 The album sold over 200,000 copies in Taiwan and over 3 million copies across Asia, becoming the highest-selling album of 2007 in Taiwan.
 Adia won Best Single Producer for the song "Agent J", and Andrew Chen won Best Music Arrangement at the 19th Golden Melody Awards.

 On November 21, 2007, Kylie Minogue released the single "In My Arms" featuring Tsai.
 On October 31, 2008, Tsai released her cover album Love Exercise, along with the book of the same name.
 The album contained ten English-language covers, produced by Paula Ma, Peter Lee, Jim Lee, Daniel Bi, Paul Lee, and Adia.
 Originally scheduled for release on March 7, 2008, the album was delayed due to EMI's internal restructuring and ownership changes.
 It sold over 30,000 copies in Taiwan and became the best-selling Western-language album of the year.